Letterus/open-source-objective-c/README.md

 - [PikoPixel](http://twilightedge.com/mac/pikopixel/)

-## Cross platform Objective C software not using AppKit
+## Cross platform Objective-C software not using AppKit

 - [Oolite](https://github.com/OoliteProject/oolite)
 - [SOGo](https://github.com/inverse-inc/sogo)

-## Awesome Cocoa only apps written in mainly Objective C (well worth a try to port them to GNUstep or ObjFW)
+## Awesome Cocoa only apps written in mainly Objective-C (well worth a try to port them to GNUstep or ObjFW)

 These should be sorted further to decide whether they have dependencies which can be ported as well or should be replaced (like `carbon.h`).
 Swift code may be upgraded to ObjC. ;-)